 1. Credential Assembly Service (CAS) Electronic Application: CAS registrants may access our electronic application through the CAS service.
 CAS Electronic Applications incorporate a common information form and flow-as-you-go features that allow users to answer common law school application questions to multiple law schools.
 Please check the Law School Admissions Council's website at www.lsac.org to find out more about this product.
 The application fee to apply to Western New England University School of Law is $50.

-2. Paper application: You may download an application here and submit it by mail.
+2. Paper application: You may download an application at the following link and submit it by mail.
 You must submit a $50 application fee along with a signed, dated and completed application.
+2014 JD Application

 LSAT, CAS and Prior Academic Work

 It is strongly suggested that you take the Law School Admission Test (LSAT) by February of the year in which you wish to enroll.
-Your chances of admission are reduced by taking the June test, as the class may be full by that time.
+Your chances of admission may be reduced by taking the June test.
 Please contact the Admissions Office, if you have questions or concerns about when to take the LSAT.
 You will also need to register with the Credential Assembly Service (CAS).
 For information on the LSAT and CAS, please contact:

 Law School Admission Council